qiulang/vllm-sglang-perf/readme.md

 | Throughput | 14.92 req/s | 9.50 req/s |
 | Token Generation | 1544.94 tok/s | 961.05 tok/s |

-### SGLang results summary
+## SGLang Performance Analysis

-The SGLang results shows several impressive performance characteristics:
+The SGLang results show several impressive performance characteristics:

 1. **Extremely consistent response times** - The standard deviation is only 0.01 seconds, and there's virtually no difference between min (1.51s) and max (1.52s) response times.
 This is remarkable consistency that's very rare in LLM inference.
 2. **High token generation speed** - 341.08 tokens per second overall is excellent for a 7B parameter model, especially if it's running on a single GPU.